Ian Holloway: Personal life

 During the gap between leaving Leicester and his appointment as Blackpool manager, Holloway became involved with the self-sufficiency movement, acquiring a brood of chickens and learning sufficient carpentry to build what he described as "Orpington Manor".
 When he moved north after taking over at Blackpool, the family brought with them their 33 chickens, three horses, two dogs and two ducks.
 After they settled into their home near Pendle Hill, Blackpool's groundsman, Stan Raby, gave them seven turkeys.

-On the 20th October 2020, during the post-match interview Ollie revealed that that day had been "one of the worst days of my life".
+On 20 October 2020, during the post-match interview Holloway revealed that that day had been "one of the worst days of my life".
 He revealed that he'd learnt of the suicide of one of his best friends earlier in the day.

 Members of 'The Fishy', A Grimsby Town fan forum, started a fundraiser to raise money in support of Holloway, in a show of loyal support for him.
 The fundraiser had donations from all across the globe, as well as many donations from supporters of clubs that he had previously managed.
 The final total raised was £6,686.85, of which Holloway donated it to two charities suggested by the family of his friend.